adrianlapaz3/SPARK/README.md

 a clearer understanding of the monitoring results obtained from remote sensing instruments in relation to the observed variable.

+## Data

-**SPARK::maize** is equipped with average data per treatment experiment for above-ground biomass (AGB), nitrogen uptake (Nuptake), and nitrogen nutrition index (NNI).
+*SPARK::maize* is equipped with average data per treatment experiment for above-ground biomass (AGB), nitrogen uptake (Nuptake), and nitrogen nutrition index (NNI).
 It also contains spectral bands from Sentinel-2 (B2, B3, B4, B5, B6, B7, B8, B8A, B11 and B12), C-SAR backscatter data